Microsoft-USEduAzure/workshops/powerbi-report-in-an-hour/pbi-desktop-2.md

     Navigate to a folder where you want to save the file and name the file **US Covid-19**:

     ![image](media/image027.png?raw=true)
 1. The first step in preparing tables will be to hide the two tables that we merged.
-Click on the **eyeball icon** to the right of the **covid_confirmed_usafacts** table to hide:
+Right click on **covid_confirmed_usafacts** table and select hide:

     ![image](media/image028.png?raw=true)

     Repeat the process to hide the **covid_deaths_usafacts** table:

     ![image](media/image030.png?raw=true)
 1. Some of the identifiers included in the imported data are not needed to perform analysis and can be hidden.
-Click on the eyeball icon to the right of the **countyFIPS** column to hide:
+Right click on the **countyFIPS** column and select hide:

     ![image](media/image031.png?raw=true)